Lesson Plan - Get It!

 You have already brainstormed and prewritten on your topic of choice; today, we are going to focus on revising your work.
 Revision is the step in the process when the writer rereads his or her work and makes changes to the wording and structure of the piece.
 This can also include adding new information that was previously overlooked, and deleting or replacing existing text that just doesn't sound quite right.

-For more information about revising your writing, take a few minutes to watch Advanced Writing: Revising vs. Editing by Shmoop (below):
+For more information about revising your writing, take a few minutes to watch Revision and Editing from GC Writing Center:

 The video mentions four areas of focus for the revision process.
 Do you remember what they are?
 Discuss the four areas of focus with your parent or teacher and explain why each is important.